 Aggressive climbing shoes for beginners

-For those rock wrestlers that are new to the sport, it’s usually a good idea to stick to neutral profile shoes, at least until you find your feet.
+For those rock wrestlers that are new to the sport, it’s usually a good idea to stick to neutral and moderate profile shoes, at least until you find your feet.

-There’s plenty of shoes out there that are designed to help less experienced climbers ease their way into the world of aggressive climbing shoes.
-Shoes like the Scarpa Arpia or La Sportiva Kubo are made for beginners looking for a little more performance in their life.
+There are plenty of shoes out there that are designed to help less experienced climbers ease their way into the world of cambered climbing shoes.
+Shoes like the Scarpa Veloce or La Sportiva Kubo are made for beginners looking for a little more performance in their life.

-IMPORTANT: I would never recommend aggressive climbing shoes for children unless they are climbing at a competitive level.
-Find out more about the best kids climbing shoes here.
+IMPORTANT: I would never recommend highly downturned climbing shoes for children unless they are climbing at a competitive level.
+Even then, I wouldn’t recommend frequent use.
+If you want to learn more take a look at the best kids climbing shoes here!

-Maybe you’ve decided to purchase a pair of aggressive shoes and you’re curious about how they should fit.
-Not all climbing shoes fit the same, and there is no reason to settle for shoes that are extremely uncomfortable.
-Here are a few tips to finding the best aggressive shoes for you:
+Maybe you’ve decided to purchase a pair of downturned shoes and you’re curious about how they should fit.
+Not all climbing shoes fit the same, and there is absolutely no reason to settle for a shoe that is extremely uncomfortable.
+Here are a few tips for finding the best aggressive shoes for you: